richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

  C) a Hash Match becomes a Nested Loops
  D) a Merge Join becomes a Hash Join

-5. Which DMV helps you measure the percentage of page fragmentation for each index?
+5. Which Dynamic Management Views helps you measure the percentage of page fragmentation for each index?
  A) `sys.dm_db_index_usage_stats`
  B) `sys.dm_db_index_physical_stats`
  C) `sys.dm_exec_query_memory_grants`